Multiplicative and Exponential Variations of Orthomorphisms of Cyclic Groups: Characterizing for exponential orthomorphisms

-Thus, we henceforth assume $n$ is a product of distinct primes. \begin{proposition} If $n$ is squarefree, then it is either prime, or twice a prime. \end{proposition} \begin{proof} First, suppose $n = p_1 p_2 \dots p_r$ is odd, where $p_1 < p_2 < \dots < p_r$ are different primes.
+Thus, we henceforth assume $n$ is a product of distinct primes. \begin{proposition} If $n$ is squarefree, then it is either prime, or twice a prime. \end{proposition} \begin{proof} First, suppose $n = p_1 p_2 \dots p_r$ is odd, where $p_1 < p_2 < \dots < p_r$ are distinct primes.
 We observe that if $r > 1$ we have

-(Indeed, we note that $\frac{p_1+1}{2} \cdot \frac{p_1+1}{2} < \frac12 p_1p_2$ rearranges to $(p_1-1)(p_2-1) > 2$, and then simply use $\frac{p_i+1}{2} \le p_i$ for $i \ge 3$.)
+(Indeed, we note that $\frac{p_1+1}{2} \cdot \frac{p_2+1}{2} < \frac12 p_1p_2$ rearranges to $(p_1-1)(p_2-1) > 2$, and then simply use $\frac{p_i+1}{2} \le p_i$ for $i \ge 3$.)

-But the left-hand side is the number of nonzero quadratic residues in $\ZZ/n$ while the right-hand is the number of even elements in $\{1, \dots, n-1\}$.
-This is a contradiction since whenever $\sigma(x)$ is even the number $x^{\sigma(x)}$ should be a quadratic residue.
+But the left-hand side is the number of nonzero quadratic residues in $\Zc{n}$ while the right-hand is the number of even elements in $\{1, \dots, n-1\}$.
+This is a contradiction since whenever $\sigma(x)$ is even the number $x^{\sigma(x)}$ is a quadratic residue, implying that there are at least as many quadratic residues as even numbers.

-In exactly the same way, if $n = 2 p_1 \cdots p_r$ is even and $r > 1$ then we obtain
+In exactly the same way, if $n = 2 p_1 \cdots p_r$ is even and $r > 1$, then we obtain

 which is a contradiction in the same way. \end{proof}